macadmins/installapplications/README.md

 * item-type - required, generatejson will detect package vs script.
 Scripts default to rootscript, so pass "userscript" to this variable if your item is a userscript.
 * item-url - required, if --base-url is set generatejson will auto-generate the URL as base-url/stage/item-file-name.
 You can override this automatic generation by passing a URL to the item here.
 * script-do-not-wait - required, only applies to userscript and rootscript item-types.
 Defaults to false.
+* retries - optional, integer value that defaults to 3 if not specified
+* retrywait - optional, integer value that defaults to 5 if not specified

 Run the tool: